 These antioxidants are primarily found in apple skins.
 This is why you most definitely want to blend these skins up into your applesauce.
 Most applesauce recipes have you remove the skins.
 This is tragic.

 Apple fiber from the skin helps improve the microbiome of your digestive tract too [R].

 Honey also has its own immune benefits in this recipe; it is great to help aid coughs and cold symptoms!

 Once again, note that the USDA has NOT tested canning applesauce with the skins on.

 Is applesauce keto?

 If you are on a keto diet, you can still have THIS applesauce before or after exercise.
 Simply leave out the honey and add cinnamon to help reduce glucose spikes.

-Many athletes following keto do better with carbs before, during and after exercise.
-To sum it up, this canning applesauce recipe is the BEST applesauce recipe for low carb diets because it has more fiber than most, which slows down the carbohydrate absorption.
+Many athletes following keto do better with carbs before, during, and after exercise.
+To sum it up, this canning applesauce recipe is the BEST applesauce recipe for low carb diets because it has more fiber than most, which slows down carbohydrate absorption.